 For Portfolio Review, students submit a portfolio of work that consists of selected projects from the freshman-level foundation courses.
 Faculty will evaluate the quality of the portfolio of work along with the student’s professional behavior (attendance, work ethic, ability to accept constructive criticism) and overall GPA.
 The program does not have a quota and can accept all students that meet the department’s standards.
 It is, however, unlikely that students will pass Portfolio Review if the student has below a cumulative GPA of 2.5 or a grade of C- or below is received in either of the two foundational courses.
 Students must pass both courses to be eligible to apply for admission into the major.
 Students may retake the course and reapply at the end of that semester; however, students may not apply to the program more than twice.

-To graduate with a B.A. in Studio Art or a B.A. in Design Studies with a concentration in Graphic Design, students must have an overall GPA of 2.0 or higher per the University’s requirements.
+To graduate with a BFA in Studio with a concentration in Graphic Design, or a BA in Design Studies with a concentration in Graphic Design, students must have an overall GPA of 2.0 or higher per the University’s requirements.

 What can I do with this major?

 In the spirit of the liberal arts tradition, the Graphic Design program encourages students to supplement their Design Studies degree with a minor or even another major in order to create a trajectory that meets their individual professional goals.
 Students frequently pursue supplemental course work in strategic communications, business, art, and computer science.
 Past students have crafted the following career paths:

 - Graphic Designer